jonpham/2024-next-js-react/README.md

 ### Resetting already running database
 Run `pnpm prisma:dev:reset` to clear database

+> Note!
+This does not initialize missing tables, need to have migration files and update the database or init using a migration if not brand new

+`pnpm prisma:dev:migrate`

 # About Next.JS

 Next.JS organizes itself based on project structure and specific reserved filenames.
 It's initial defaults are close to my personal preferences already, however cannot be changed due to Next's Build expectations [jonpham/2024-boilerplate-react](https://github.com/jonpham/2024-boilerplate-react/issues/20#issue-2685077085t)